 More about ANHA

-We currently operate in 18 locations; 13 gift shops in U.S. Forest Service Ranger Stations and 4 gift shops in U.S. Forest Service Visitor Centers.
+We currently operate in 14 locations; 8 gift shops in U.S. Forest Service Ranger Stations, 2 gift shops at U.S. Forest Service Heritage Sites and 4 gift shops in U.S. Forest Service Visitor Centers.
 The Visitor Centers are located throughout North Central Arizona in Heber/Overgaard on the Apache-Sitgreaves National Forests, Roosevelt Lake on the Tonto National Forest, and Sedona on the Coconino National Forest.

 Our funding comes from memberships, private donations, and sales from our specialty gift shops.
 A percentage of profits from our sales goes back to the organizations we support specifically for interpretive, educational and research projects.